tonywagner/mlbserver/README.md

---ffmpeg_logging (if present, logs all ffmpeg output -- useful for experimenting or troubleshooting) --page_username (username to protect pages; default is no protection) --page_password (password to protect pages; default is no protection)
+--ffmpeg_logging (if present, logs all ffmpeg output -- useful for experimenting or troubleshooting) --page_username (username to protect pages; default is no protection) --page_password (password to protect pages; default is no protection) --content_protect (specify the content protection key to include as a URL parameter, if page protection is enabled)
 ```

 You may want to experiment with different ffmpeg hardware encoders depending on your system as described at https://stackoverflow.com/a/50703794